vigilock/fast-custom-router/docs/CONFIGURATION.md

 `path` is the _uri_ root, it can be defined as `/`, or `/what-ever-you-want`.
 Also _uri_ parameter can be added as : `/user/:id` with id parameter.
 But you need to type it as shown below.

-`query` provides uri parameters typing.
+`params` provides uri parameters typing.

 `methods` is a list of [RouteMethod](#routemethod) configuration.